 Five years (you will need to attend an SSSTS Refresher)

-You can claim up to £70 as long as you provide us with your CITB Levy number either at the time of booking or on the day of the course.
+You can claim £70 as long as you provide us with your CITB Levy number either at the time of booking or on the day of the course.

 The minimum requirement for entry is that the delegate can understand, write and speak English well.
 Photographic ID and the delegates national insurance number must be provided on the first day of the course.